kmesh-net/website/content/en/docs/developer/e2e-guide.md

 - `--skip-setup`: Skips deploying the Kubernetes cluster, Istio, and Kmesh.
 - `--only-run-tests`: Skips all other steps and focuses only on deploying test applications and running E2E tests.

+You might need different kinds of tests.
+- `--cluster`: Allows specifying a pre-existing KinD cluster by name.
+- `--ipv6`: Enables creating a KinD cluster with IPv6 networking.

+In some cases, you might want to clean up some resources after the tests, while in other cases, you might want to skip cleaning up test applications for further usage.
+The following flags are available to customize cleanup.
+- `--cleanup`: Cleans up the KinD cluster and local registry after tests are completed.
+- `--skip-cleanup-apps`: Skips the cleanup of test applications after the tests have been executed.

+You can also directly use `go test` command-line arguments when running the tests.
+Some detailed examples are provided in the next part.

 ### Example Commands

 - Full Test Run (First time):